iHRIS/dockerfiles/README.md

 ### Mac

 > [Docker networking on Mac](https://docs.docker.com/docker-for-mac/networking/) and Windows uses a thin VM as Docker uses the Linux kernel.
 Localhost will be resolved as the VM not the host OS.
-Only on Linux as host OS will localhost  resolve as the host OS.

 One solution is to keep all containers on the same virtual bridge.
 The docker-compose examples use 'mysql' as the host, which launches a mysql container, and is networked with the iHRIS container on the thin VM network bridge.

-If you want to run mysql directly on the host OS and ensure that the iHRIS container can see it, then modify the DSN to use 'docker.for.mac.localhost' or 'docker.for.win.localhost' on Windows.
+If you want to run mysql directly on the host OS and ensure that the iHRIS container can see it, then modify the DSN to use 'host.docker.internal' on Windows or Mac (and Linux?).

 Install mysql using Homebrew.
 ```sh